 If the value of your loved one’s estate is $100,000 or less, assets may be able to be set aside without administration by court order.
 The real estate is valued at fair market value minus the outstanding mortgage balance at the date of the Decedent’s death.
 A Petition for Set Aside can be filed 30 days after the death of your loved one.

 When the value of the estate is more than $100,000 but less than $300,000, the Nevada probate process commenced is known as a “summary administration”.

 When your loved one’s estate exceeds $300,000, we will complete a general administration.
-This process is more time consuming and can be complex.
-Having a competent and experienced Nevada probate attorney throughout this process can assist you in saving time and money.
+This process is more time-consuming and can be complex.
+Having a competent and experienced Nevada attorney in Las Vegas throughout this process can assist you in saving time and money.

 Sometimes, your loved one may have been a resident in another state but they owned assets such as Nevada real estate.
 You may need to complete an ancillary Nevada probate.
-We routinely work with out of state relatives to effectively transfer the real estate asset into the beneficiarys’ name.
-Working through email, skype or phone calls, it’s not even necessary to travel to Nevada to handle the out of state probate.
-Our goal is to make the Nevada probate process as easy and affordable as possible.
+We routinely work with out-of-state relatives to effectively transfer the real estate asset into the beneficiarys’ name.
+Working through email, skype, or phone calls, it’s not even necessary to travel to Nevada to handle the out-of-state probate.
+Our goal is to make the Nevada law processes as easy and affordable as possible.